vottini/jsonbp/README.md

 ]
 ```

-Besides **"root"**, the following entries can be used to organize the schema:
+Besides **"root"**, the following directives can be used to organize a schema:
 - **"type"** can be thought as a "typedef" in C
 - **"node"** can be thought as a "struct" in C
 - **"enum"** has the usual meaning

 One can then make use of these features and take advantage of a type system.
-We could split the parts that can be reused in the condensed example schema definition above, obtaining, for example:
+In the monolithic example schema definition above, we could split the parts that can be reused, obtaining, for example:

 ```
 type non_negative : float (min=0.0)